haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Heap_Ghc/eventlog.rst

 #.
 When to use eventlog.
 #.
 How to build your program to use eventlog.
 #.
 How to visualize eventlog information.
 #.
-How to tune eventlog to inspect specific subsystems.
+How to tune eventlog to inspect specific sub-system.
 #.
 How to tune eventlog to inspect specific pieces of code.

 Requirements